Want to write interesting articles about video games?

 How to apply

-Please complete a pitch for a proposed article, along with a brief description of your background (with links to any published samples).
+Please write a short pitch for a proposed article, along with a brief description of your background (with links to any published samples).

-Thumbsticks do not accept unsolicited article submissions.
-Any unsolicited pieces received in part or in full without prior permission from the Editorial team will be discarded.
+We don’t accept unsolicited article submissions.
+Any unsolicited pieces received in part or in full without prior request from the editorial team will be discarded.

 Why do we require pitches?

-The Editorial team at Thumbsticks endeavour to plan the site’s content weeks (or months) in advance.
-This enables us to align content with release schedules and industry events, to ensure the maximum impact for articles, and fill the site with great content year-round.
+The editorial team at Thumbsticks endeavour to plan the site’s content weeks (or months) in advance, to ensure the maximum impact for articles and fill the site with great content year-round.

 What’s wrong with unsolicited articles?

 If we don’t get pitches, we can’t plan accordingly – it’s that simple.

 The 3,000-word opus that you’ve spent weeks perfecting may well be fantastic, but if it clashes with another piece that has already been commissioned on the same topic, then it won’t fit in the schedule.
 We could have prevented such a clash at the pitch stage, and all your effort wouldn’t have been wasted.